 As one approaches the city on a tour to Jerusalem, perched on the Judean Hills, one is gripped by an inexplicable sense of excitement and anticipation.
 The weight of its history and eminence enfold as you enter for a walking tour of Jerusalem that promises a religious and spiritual experience, excitement and pleasure, entertaining adventures and fascinating historic and archeological sites as well as amazing modern cultural tourist attractions for lovers of the arts, theater, music, architecture and fine dining.

-We have several daily tour options for visiting this magnificent city.
+We have several Jerusalem day tours options for visiting this magnificent city.
 For itineraries and prices click on tour options below.

 Jerusalem tours will take you to visit the incredible archeological sites inside and surrounding the Old City, uncovering layer upon layer of Jerusalem's 5000 years of history - such as the Western Wall Tunnels and the magnificent Cardo, while south of the Old City is the City of David, where King David established Biblical Jerusalem.
 In addition Jesus Christ lived and died in Jerusalem, which is a major pilgrimage site for whoever wishes to walk in His footsteps.
 The Christian quarter houses some 40 churches, monasteries and pilgrims’ hostels as well as the Via Dolorosa the ends at the Church of the Holy Sepulcher - Jesus’ final path to his crucifixion and burial site.